mlswg/mls-architecture/draft-ietf-mls-architecture.md

 any Client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.
-MLS doesn't inherently defend against this problem, but MLS-using systems should enforce some mechanism for doing so.
+MLS does not inherently defend against this problem, but MLS-using systems can enforce some mechanism for doing so.
 Typically this will consist of evicting Clients which are idle for too long, thus containing the threat of compromise.
 The precise details of such mechanisms are